-A problem with swallowing food and drink is called dysphagia.
-This happens when you have trouble using the muscles in your throat or your mouth to move food and drink around.
-Or, you may have lost feeling in your mouth.
-Dysphagia can put you at risk of choking or inhaling food (aspiration).
+Dysphagia can put you at risk of choking or inhaling food (aspiration or silent aspiration).
 This can lead to pneumonia.
 Dysphagia can also put you at risk for not getting enough to eat (malnutrition) and not getting enough to drink (dehydration).
 If you are having trouble swallowing, talk to your healthcare team about a swallowing test.

 If you have dysphagia, the speech language pathologist, dietitian or occupational therapist on your team will work with you.
 They will help develop a plan to make sure you are able to safely eat and drink.